 - Switch off the charger immediately if the battery is boiling. - Have the defective charger repaired by an authorised specialist workshop or replace with a new unit.

-The charge status can be read from the operating an control panel.
-The displayed voltage is interpreted as follows:
+The charge status can be read from the operating and control panel.
+The displayed voltage is interpreted as follows.
+The values apply to when the vehicle is running, not open-circuit voltage.